 Series Title (Agency Series #): Description, Retention (Legal Citation)

-Juvenile Delinquency Case Records (DAJ1-002): Documents felony and misdemeanor cases committed by juveniles and handled by the Juvenile Court.
+Juvenile Delinquency Case Records (DAJ1-002(a) and DAJ1-002(b) and DAJ1-002(c)): Documents felony and misdemeanor cases committed by juveniles and handled by the Juvenile Court.
 Provides criminal history for possible reference in future juvenile or adult criminal cases.
 Includes police incident reports, District Attorney log notes, psychological evaluations, juvenile counselor case summaries and recommendations, juvenile social histories, and Juvenile Court petitions and orders.

-Retention: District Attorney policy: Retain in active office 2 years, then: Retain Class A Felonies 60 years after date of accession; retain Class B Felonies 8 years after date of accession; retain Class C Felonies 5 years after date of accession.
+Retention: District Attorney policy: Retain in active office 2 years, then: DAJ1-002(a) Retain Class A Felonies 60 years after date of accession; DAJ1-002(b) Retain Class B Felonies 8 years after date of accession; DAJ1-002(c) Retain Class C Felonies 5 years after date of accession.
 (NOTE: OAR/ORS requirements: Class A felonies with a judgment of guilty listed in ORS 419A.260(1)(b)(J): retain 60 years or 3 years after sentence expires, whichever is longer.
 Other felonies with a judgment of guilty listed in ORS 419A.260(1)(b)(J): retain 3 years after sentence expires.
 Other cases: retain 3 years after last termination.)
 (Unscheduled)

 Juvenile Dependency Case Records (DAJ1-001): Documents juvenile dependency cases arising from child abuse, neglect, abandonment, or other adverse living conditions.
 Cases close upon Juvenile Court determination of State Services to Families and Children (SCF) temporary custody of child (wardship to court).
 Once closed, may provide reference for family and criminal histories, conditions of future siblings, and cases involving termination of parental rights.
 A case file is maintained containing case information about all family members.
 Includes child abuse incident reports, protective custody reports, Juvenile Court petitions and orders, District Attorney log notes, correspondence, and psychological profiles.